richardloopez/AMBER_Molecular_Dynamics/README.md

 **11. distance_analyzer.py**

-Description:
+Description
 This script automates the analysis of residue distances within molecular dynamics trajectories using cpptraj.
 It calculates distances between a specified target residue and all other residues, filters these distances based on a user-defined range, and generates comprehensive output files.

-Functionality:
+Additionally, it resolves issues with PDB files containing more than 9999 residues by correctly adjusting residue numbering.

+Functionality
-• Calculates distances between a target residue and all other residues in the trajectory using cpptraj.
+Calculates distances between a target residue and all other residues in the trajectory using cpptraj.

-• Filters calculated distances based on a user-defined minimum and maximum range.
+Filters calculated distances based on a user-defined minimum and maximum range.

+Handles PDB files with more than 9999 residues by:

+Detecting and adjusting residue numbers that restart at 0 due to AMBER's limitations.

+Correctly assigning unique numbers to residues by adding offsets for each cycle of 9999 residues.

-• Generates three CSV files:
+Generates three CSV files:

-  - A file containing all calculated distances.
+A file containing all calculated distances.

-  - A file containing only the distances that fall within the specified range.
+A file containing only the distances that fall within the specified range.

-  - A summary file that lists, for each frame, the residues within the specified distance range of the target residue.
+A summary file that lists, for each frame, the residues within the specified distance range of the target residue.

-• Automatically creates an output folder to store all generated CSV files for organized access.
+Automatically creates an output folder to store all generated CSV files for organized access.

-• Cleans up all temporary files generated during the analysis.
+Cleans up all temporary files generated during the analysis.

-Usage:
+Usage
-1. Run the script: python distance_analyzer.py
+Run the script:

+python distance_analyzer.py
-2. Provide the following inputs when prompted:
+Provide the following inputs when prompted:

-  • Topology file (e.g., *.prmtop)
+Topology file (e.g., *.prmtop)

-  • Trajectory file (e.g., *.mdcrd or *.dcd)
+Trajectory file (e.g., *.mdcrd or *.dcd)

-  • Target residue number
+Target residue number

-  • Minimum distance for filtering (in Å)
+Minimum distance for filtering (in Å)

-  • Maximum distance for filtering (in Å)
+Maximum distance for filtering (in Å)

-  • Name of the output folder
+Name of the output folder

-Output:
+Output
 The script generates the following output files within the specified output folder:

-• {output_folder_name}_complete.csv: Contains all calculated distances between the target residue and every other residue for each frame.
+{output_folder_name}_complete.csv: Contains all calculated distances between the target residue and every other residue for each frame.

-• {output_folder_name}_filtered.csv: Contains distances that fall within the specified range.
+{output_folder_name}_filtered.csv: Contains distances that fall within the specified range.

-• {output_folder_name}_summary.csv: Lists the residues within the specified distance range of the target residue for each frame.
+{output_folder_name}_summary.csv: Lists the residues within the specified distance range of the target residue for each frame.

+New Feature: Handling PDB Files with >9999 Residues Automatically adjusts residue numbering in PDB files where AMBER restarts numbering at 0 after reaching 9999 residues.

+Ensures unique numbering by adding offsets of +10000 for each cycle of 9999 residues:

+Example: Residue 0 becomes 10000, 1 becomes 10001, etc., in subsequent cycles.

+This adjustment guarantees compatibility with large systems without errors in residue identification.